-Rebecca Corruccini joined the Minnesota Orchestra’s first violin section in 2008 and was named acting assistant concertmaster in spring 2014, then served as acting associate principal second for the 2015-16 season.
+Rebecca Corruccini joined the Minnesota Orchestra’s first violin section in 2008 and was named acting assistant concertmaster in spring 2014, then acting associate principal second in fall 2015.
 Before assuming her Minnesota post, she performed two seasons with the Houston Symphony.
 In recent seasons she has recorded Emmy award-winning PBS All-Star Orchestra episodes as a charter member of the first violin section.

 Corruccini has appeared as guest concertmaster of the Louisiana Philharmonic and Philharmonia Mexico, and as guest associate principal second violin with the Baltimore Symphony.
 From 2010 to 2014 she was concertmaster of the Bloomington Symphony Orchestra, and with that ensemble she was featured as soloist in Shostakovich’s First Violin Concerto, Mendelssohn’s Violin Concerto, Mozart’s Fifth Violin Concerto and Vaughan Williams’ The Lark Ascending.
 She has also appeared as soloist in Sarasate’s Zigeunerweisen as well as the Berg and Stravinsky violin concertos.
 In another solo role, Corruccini was featured in a recital at the Kennedy Center’s Terrace Theater.